 1) To the best of my knowledge, most plastic tanks don't have baffles inside the tank to limit the swashing of fuel and undue stress on the tank walls.

-2) I've heard that plastic tanks release vapors and after a period of time your boat begins to smell of fuel.
-Personally, I've never encountered this with a plastic tank, and when I do smell fuel on a boat I suspect it's coming from another source.
-All boat smell of fuel regardless of the tank, so even though I have this listed under cons, I don't believe it is a con.
+2) Plastic tanks release vapors and after a period of time your boat begins to smell of fuel.
+Personally, I often smell a light odor when the boat is being stored for long periods, so when I do smell fuel on a boat I suspect it's coming from another source.
+All boats smell of fuel regardless of the tank, so even though I have this listed under cons, I don't believe it is a deciding factor con.

 3) Limited selection due to most plastic tanks being roto spun in a mold, which makes custom plastic tanks expensive.
 There are a few companies with a wide selection for the popular boats, but if you have a not so popular boat and need a plastic tank, well it may be a tough choice.